Friday, February 19, 2016

 After my surgery in recovery room, they told me that if I breastfed my child, I would have CPS called on me.
 I was advised not to, in fact, I was not allowed to.
 I had asked the hospital immediately after birth for donor breastmilk.
 They refused that choice and told me that the donor breastmilk was exclusively for pre-term babies.

+Being the woman I am, I had my midwife sneak me in donor breastmilk and I fed her with someone else's milk for her first three days of life in a shitty bottle that the hospital probably found from a garbage can somewhere.
+I wasn't going to give her formula for her first start to life.
+She was screaming and hungry, I waited to feed her anyway.
 The bottle was fast flowing & entirely difficult to wean her from and get her latched to the breast properly (after I got home).
 I can tell you right now, that despite you, Spectrum Health and your "protocol" I fed my daughter with milk from a woman who I want to thank so deeply from the bottom of my heart and I was able to avoid manufactured, synthetic formula.
 Nurses had told me at one point that they would "look into" getting me donor breastmilk.
 While my baby screamed in the recovery room, I laid there shaking, unable to do anything, terrorized by what I was going through.
 I had Matthew hold her for her for a half hour while she screamed.
 I wasn't going to have the first milk in her body be formula.
 The nurses never got me the donor milk I asked for.

 After being in this recovery room for what felt like an eternity, we were finally able to go to our room and get away from these awful people.
 So I thought.